rPretali/task-manager-cli/README.md

 ## Test

 **Command:** `mvn test`
-A dedicated stage that re-executes the entire test suite to ensure consistent results.
+This stage focuses only on executing the entire JUnit 5 test suite in a clean environment.
+It validates the application’s core behavior after static analysis, produces detailed XML reports, and ensures consistent results.
-Produces full JUnit reports visible in GitLab’s Test Reports interface.
+Full JUnit reports visible in the GitLab’s Test Reports interface.

 ---